d2l-ai/d2l-en/chapter_natural-language-processing-applications/natural-language-inference-bert.md

-# Natural Language Inference: Fine Tuning BERT
+# Natural Language Inference: Fine-Tuning BERT

 *This section is under
 construction.*